Mindfulness for Panic Attacks

 • Yoga or Tai Chi: These blend breath and movement to reduce stress.

-• Nature Walks: Engage your senses with trees, breeze, and sounds.
+• Nature walks: let your senses do the work—notice the trees, the breeze, and the background sounds.

 “Every breath you take is a victory over panic.
 Show up for yourself daily.”